Cookies on this website

 About the Research

-The Nerlov laboratory studies the fundamental processes by which blood stem cells sustain blood cell production throughout life, and how ageing and haematological malignancies perturb this process.
 We use single cell genomic technologies (ATAC-seq and RNA-seq) to study hematopoietic stem– and progenitor cells in normal development and during ageing, and explore the knowledge generated to unravel the cellular and molecular pathways through which hematopoietic stem- and progenitor cells are specified.
 We use this knowledge to generate therapeutic strategies for conditions where cell types are under- or overproduced (anaemia, hypereosinophilia, mastocytosis), and to identify the cells and molecular mechanisms involved in the aetiology of acute myeloid leukaemia (AML) and myeloproliferative disorders (MPD).
 We combine studies of genetically modified mice (lineage tracing, conditional and knock-in mutagenesis, fluorescent reporters, genetic disease models) with molecular and functional analysis of human haematopoiesis, including samples from patients with blood cancer, with the aim of developing pharmacological strategies to treat malignancies and counteract the adverse effects of ageing on the hematopoietic system and overall human physiology.

+The role of ageing in leukaemia development and immune decline.
 Ageing is associated with decreased production of lymphocytes and erythrocytes, leading to anaemia and declining adaptive immunity.
 We previously showed that a key feature of hematopoietic ageing is increased platelet-lineage bias of HSCs, which directly suppresses lymphopoiesis (Grover et al., Nat Comms.
 2016).
 Through comprehensive molecular profiling of both hematopoietic and stromal cell types from young and aged mice we have shown that increased TGFb1 and IL-6 signalling in the aged bone marrow regulates this process (Valletta et al., Nat Comms.
 2020).
 We are now investigating how interfering with these signals can counteract ageing of HSCs and associated alterations in the production of blood cells, as well as decrease susceptibility to myeloid malignancies.
 We are also using genetically accurate models of AML to identify the age-associated changes that contribute to increased prevalence and poor prognosis of AML in elderly patients, with a particular focus on secreted factors that support leukemia progression as putative therapeutic targets.

 Please see the Weatherall Institute for Molecular Medicine (WIMM) for information about applications for a DPhil in Medical Sciences with groups based in the WIMM.